uwe-app/website/site/docs/tutorials/create-workspace.md

 host = "docs.example.com"
 ```

+## Build all the workspace members

 Now when you compile in the workspace folder it will build all of the projects, for example:

 ```
 cd example.com
-uwe
+uwe build
 ```

 When you use live reload (`uwe dev`) in a workspace all of the projects are available but only the first project in the list will be launched.

 Assuming [[docs/guides/other/ssl-certificates|SSL certificates]] are enabled the projects can be accessed using the following URLs

 * `https://example-com.loopback.space:8843/`
 * `https://blog-example-com.loopback.space:8843/`